Austin

 What are the types of hearing tests?

-If you suspect that you, a family member, or a friend might need hearing aids to hear better, the first step is to get a hearing test.
+If you suspect that you, a family member, or a friend might need hearing aids to hear better, the first step is to schedule a hearing examination.
+Hearing tests are essential in determining how your ears respond to different frequencies, pitches, and decibel levels.
+They serve as a baseline for understanding the impact of hearing changes in your daily life, from social conversations to professional interactions.

-Below are some of the most common types of hearing tests:
+Below are some of the most common types of hearing tests used by audiologists today:

 4. Tympanometry